ETÈREO: A Safe, Soulful and Supportive Iboga Retreat (Baja, Mexico)

 Ceremony Two: The Reckoning

 The second ceremony was the hardest experience of my life.
 It confronted me with the part of myself I had been avoiding and ashamed of for decades.
 My resistance was fierce: I struggled to get down the raw Iboga root, whined like a child, and resisted going inwards.
-Yet once I finally surrendered, the medicine took me deep.
+Yet once I finally surrendered, the medicine took me the deepest I’ve ever been.
 My body shook with energetic purges.
-At one point, I released three piercing howls—frightened screams that carried decades of suppressed truth.
+At one point, I released three piercing howls—frightened screams that carried the shame of suppressed truth.
 This was Iboga in its purest form: the cleanest mirror, forcing me to face myself fully.
-It was brutal, raw, and utterly transformative.
+By dawn, I was riddled in shame, and my work during integration would be to learn to love myself despite this shame.

 Me on day 1, before Iboga.
-You can basically see the worry (of the unknown) in my face.
+You can see the fear (of the unknown) weighing me down.

 Me on Day 8, after two Iboga ceremonies, and after facing my demons.
 I felt like I could do anything after that.